-The Blues are still awaiting confirmation regarding the severity of Drogba's ankle knock, though reports on Monday evening suggest he could miss up to four months, and are keeping their options open.
+The Blues are still awaiting confirmation regarding the severity of Drogba's ankle knock, sustained during the club's 2-1 friendly victory against Ferencvaros on Sunday, and are keeping their options open.

 He had attracted interest from Tottenham and Arsenal prior to the Reds making their move, and now Chelsea have entered the frame in the wake of Drogba's set-back.